risingwavelabs/risingwave-docs-legacy/cloud/cluster-connect-to-a-cluster.md

 ## Local client

-If you need to connect to the RisingWave cluster programmatically or via local clients, you can configure the connection in multiple ways.
+If you need to connect to the RisingWave cluster via local clients, you can configure the connection in multiple ways.

 To connect with any local clients, follow the steps below: